OpenJData/DigiBreast/README.txt

    algorithms for mammographically compressed breasts.
-The development of this phantom was described in [13]Deng2015 with the original intent of testing a structure-prior guided image reconstruction algorithm for combined mammography and diffuse optical tomography (DOT) imaging.
+The development of this phantom was described in [13]Deng2015 with the original intent of testing a structure-prior guided image reconstruction algorithm for combined x-ray mammography and diffuse optical tomography (DOT) imaging.
 This digital breast phantom contains generic information such as 3D breast shapes and internal anatomical structures.
 We believe such breast phantom can address the needs for simulation-based validations for a wide range of model-based imaging modalities.
-Potential utilities of this digital phantom include, but not limited to, simulations of breast deformation, 2D and 3D x-ray breast imaging, and tomographic imaging of a compressed breast using optical, microwave, thermal and electrical impedance methods.
+Potential utilities of this digital phantom include, but not limited to, simulations of breast deformation, 2D and 3D x-ray breast imaging, and tomographic imaging of a compressed breast using tomographic optical, microwave, thermal and electrical impedance methods.

    A unique aspect of this digital breast phantom is the inclusion of a realistic 3D glandularity map measured through a dual-energy x-ray